Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice

 \section{{\sc Rec-Gen}}

-The \textsc{Rec-Gen} reconstruction algorithm presented in \cite{kim2020efficient} proceeds in three main phases.
-In each generation, siblinghood detection (Algorithm \nameref{algo:test-siblings}) reconstructs relationships in the current generation, outputting a siblinghood hypergraph in which triple $u, v, w$ forms a hyperedge if they are likely to be siblings.
-Algorithm \nameref{algo:construct-parents} processes maximal cliques in the outputted hypergraph, populating the parent generation.
-Symbol collection (Algorithm \nameref{algo:collect-symbols}) reconstructs the genetic information of the parent generation.
-For reference, the original algorithm pseudocode from \cite{kim2020efficient} is provided in Appendix \ref{sec:pseudocode}.
+The \textsc{Rec-Gen} reconstruction algorithm presented in Ref.~\citen{kim2020efficient} proceeds in three main phases.
+In each generation, siblinghood detection reconstructs relationships in the current generation, outputting a siblinghood hypergraph in which triple $u, v, w$ forms a hyperedge if they are likely to be siblings.
+Parent construction processes maximal cliques in the outputted hypergraph, populating the parent generation.
+Symbol collection reconstructs the genetic information of the parent generation.